Alberni Clayoquot

 65+

-Later years of an individual’s life are often characterized by a shift away from career orientated priorities with a focus on grandchildren and other benefits of the later years.
+The later years of an individual’s life are often characterized by a shift away from career-oriented priorities, with a greater focus on grandchildren and other benefits of later life.

 • Access to basic needs – housing, food, health services, transportation